pulasthi-Narada/ColorGame/README.md

    how it works!

-When we load up the page and we get 6 random colors here and one those RGB colors  is list it up in page heading.
+When we load up the page and we get 6 random colors  and one those RGB colors value  is list it up in page heading.
 As an example:- RGB(211,206,13).
 Game is try and figure what color is list it up in page heading and pick correct RGB color from 6 random colors.

    reference